 Users will receive the error "Username not found.
 UPN format may not be supported for your domain configuration." if they have entered a UPN and their details could not be located in the domain.
-This could occur because the UPN really doesn't exist, or it exists in a domain other than the one the Octopus Deploy Server is in (which as stated above is not supported).
+This could occur because the UPN really doesn't exist, or it exists in a domain other than the one the Octopus Server is in (which as stated above is not supported).

 Forms-based authentication can also be disabled:

 This will result in integrated sign in being the only option:

 It is possible to reconfigure an existing Octopus Server to use a different authentication mode.